Will Arnett Says He’s The ‘Absurd Batman’ In ‘The LEGO Batman Movie’

 A photo posted by LEGO Batman (@reallegobatman) on

-When asked who his favorite Batman is, he said it’s Keaton although he likewise praised Affleck for playing “this crazy, brooding, really muscular feel, like he’s going to knock you out of this planet Batman.”
+When asked who his favorite Batman is, he said it’s Keaton, although he likewise praised Affleck for playing “this crazy, brooding, really muscular feel, like he’s going to knock you out of this planet Batman.”

 Arnett is not the only one who’s a fan of Keaton.
-Stars Rosario Dawson and Jenny Slate as well as director Chris McKay and producer Dan Lin previously told the website that they loved Keaton’s version of the renowned figure.
+Stars Rosario Dawson and Jenny Slate, as well as director Chris McKay and producer Dan Lin, previously told the website that they loved Keaton’s version of the renowned figure.

 Just like Arnett, McKay is thankful that DC gave him the complete creative freedom to incorporate changes to the beloved character.
 After all, rules are not new when it comes to franchises.
 There are things which cannot be discussed in the story or boundaries that cannot be surpassed, but for the LEGO Batman Movie, such rules were non-existent.

-Cinema Blend asked McKay if the studio gave him guidelines to which he responded, “If there were, I didn’t get those notes.”
+Cinema Blend asked McKay if the studio gave him guidelines, to which he responded, “If there were, I didn’t get those notes.”
 He expressed his appreciation that Warner Bros. and DC felt that he, a self-confessed Batman devotee, could give justice to the film.

 “Maybe people shielded them from me?
 But no, Warner Bros., DC, they were super on-board to make the movie we wanted to make.
 I love Batman; I’ve loved Batman my entire life, and so I think they felt for the most part that they were in good hands, and we were going to make a movie that was about a different side of Batman, that saw Batman in a different way, that took a path that other Batman movie can’t necessarily do.
 When I pitched the studio I told them I wanted to make ‘Jerry Maguire as directed by Michael Mann with a lot of jokes in it.’
 And they saw the value in that kind of story.”